codykonior/Jojoba/README.md

 Install-Module -Name Jojoba
 ```

 It is written for Windows PowerShell 5.1 and has also been tested on PowerShell Core 6.0.1 for Windows.
+PowerShell 5.1 introduces a lot of performance fixes for the pipeline and is required to use modern tags in the PowerShell Gallery.

 #### Example